nakamura-to/nue/README.md

 A function to execute a provided function once per array element asynchronously.

 * `array`: Required.
 An array.
 * `callback`: Required.
 A function being executed once per array element.
+The context object in the callback is same with outer step context object.
 * `element`: Required.
 A current element.
 * `group`: Required.
 Provedes `async` function to accept an argument mapping definition and return a callback.
 * `index`: Required.
 An element index.